dimamo5/Terasology/ESOF-DOCS/Software Testing.md

 **Terasology** is organized in several high level modules (the most complex) as it was refered in the previous report.
 These modules handle different tasks and, inside of them, the task is divided between various subunits.
 For example, [the engine module calls the Context which divides in many other processes that take care of the graphic aspects of the game](https://github.com/dimamo5/Terasology/blob/develop/ESOF-DOCS/Software%20Architecture.md).
 This way, it is logical to say that the present project has a successful separation of concerns.

-In our opinion, this separation is turns out to be very efficient since it scatters the responsability through different units which can lead to a better performance and increases the degree of testability of each unit.
+In our opinion, this separation turns out to be very efficient since it scatters the responsability through different units which can lead to a better performance and increases the degree of testability of each unit.
 There is always room for improvement but the current separation permits a high level of testability.

 <a name="Understandability"/>
 ### Understandability